 What to see around Agadir?

-For almost 5 years I am working together with a reliable travel company in Agadir, and together we offer traveller fantastic day trips.
-Contact me if you want to book a day tour in/outside Agadir, hire a driver or a car.
+For almost 5 years I have been working with a reliable travel company in Agadirether we offer traveller fantastic day trips.
+So contact me if you want to book a day tour in/outside Agadir, hire a driver or a car.

 Crocopark is located within the community of Drarga, on the outskirts of Agadir, along National Highway 8 (the Marrakech-Agadir motorway).
 You can reach CrocoPark by their own arranged transfer (fixed times, check on their website), taxi (around 300 DH), or book a private transfer (contact me to book).
 The entrance cost 70 Dh, more information here.